 “The objective of the NLA-TU Winter Course is to: (1) provide the participants with a basic understanding of nuclear science and technology, (2) understand the special nature of India’s nuclear energy history and international engagement, (3) expose the participants to the functioning of a nuclear power plant, (4) comprehensively equip students to critically examine international nuclear law, and, (5) study India’s nuclear law, (…)” MORE

-Arms Control Non-Proliferation Course
+Arms Control, Non-Proliferation and Disarmament Course

 ESARDA Course on Nuclear Safeguards and Non Proliferation